 Two other we used in this lesson are the verb “plummet”.
 To plummet means to fall suddenly, and far.
 Also, the word “slump”.
 “To slump” is not as strong as “to plummet”, but which also means to fall, or to slow down.
 Slump can be used as a verb or a noun: “to slump”, “a slump”.
 For example, “There has been a serious slump in the price of crypto assets recently.”
 Slump.

-If you want to practice English vocabulary related to crypto assets, you could also review our podcast number 40, also on the topic of digital payments.
+If you want to practice English vocabulary related to crypto assets, you could also review our podcast on Digital Payments.

-You can also contact me from the webpage if you are interested in taking private conversation classes with me.
+You can also contact me here if you are interested in taking private conversation classes with me.
 I will help you become fluent in discussing the economic news of the day in English.
 I currently have space for 2 new students, so if having weekly conversation classes about the economy interest you, you can visit the web page to learn more.

 Soon to come too, is the video seminar “How to give great presentations in English”.
 This class will help you express yourself in English as best you can by applying all kinds of supplementary techniques that will boost your communication, without having to boost your vocabulary or grammar.